At first sight, a golden child may look like the perfect child who is likely to have a successful life. But are things really that perfect?

 1. The parents try to live their failed dreams through the child

 It is a selfish way of raising children when parents try to manipulate the child to do what they could not do.
-Whether because they did not have the right opportunities in their young adulthood or because they are themselves victims of a poor parental education, manipulative or narcissistic parents do not limit their sphere of influence on child’s desires.
+Whether because they did not have the right opportunities in their young adulthood or because they are themselves victims of poor parental education, manipulative or narcissistic parents do not limit their sphere of influence on a child’s desires.
 They project their aspirations on the child without respecting his/her feelings and thoughts.

 More often than not, children will consider that if they comply with the demands, they will make their family proud & happy.

 2. The mind games

 Narcissistic parents think that the little ones owe them something because they have dedicated their lives and resources to the growth and education of the children.
 They do not understand that the child/teenager has their own life and desires.

 When the child expresses ideas or plans that are not aligned with parents’ wishes, s/he may experience a sense of guilt or episodes of depression.
 It happens mostly because the parents will display disappointment towards the child’s choices.

 Narcissistic parents see their child(ren) as an accessory rather than as individuals with independent personalities that need to develop.
 As such, the golden child will rarely have the courage and motivation to pursue their own dreams.
 Most of the time, their wishes are absent as they are not able to think differently from their parents.